 The Best Time to Begin Pediatric Orthodontics

 Early evaluation (ages 7 and older) provides both timely detection of problems and greater opportunity for more effective treatment.
 Prudent early treatment guides growth and development, preventing or reducing serious problems later.
-When orthodontic intervention is not necessary, Dr. Cucalon can carefully monitor growth and development and begin treatment when it is ideal.
+When orthodontic intervention is not necessary, Dr. Cucalon and Dr. Matin can carefully monitor growth and development and begin treatment when it is ideal.

 At what age should a child first visit the orthodontist?

 The American Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
-This allows Dr. Tony Cucalon to determine if orthodontic treatment will be required and the best time for the patient to be treated.
+This allows Dr. Cucalon and Dr. Matin to determine if orthodontic treatment will be required and the best time for the patient to be treated.
 Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.